VincNT21/project_kallaxy/server/documentation/endpoints.md

 -> *Error Response status code to handle* :

     - 400 Bad Request - One to many fields are missing in request
-    - 401 Unauthorized - Means that access token is expired, client should fetch **POST /auth/refresh** to get a new access token
+    - 401 Unauthorized - Access token is expired, client should fetch **POST /auth/refresh** to get a new access token
+    - 409 Conflict - username or email is already used by another user

 -> *OK Response status code expected* :